-Groundwater level contours at 20-foot intervals were developed using an interpolation method of inverse distance weighting, with local averaging performed to generate smoother contour lines.
-Groundwater level measurements were classified as spring if they were recorded in the month of March (± 5 days) and classified as fall if they were recorded in the month of October (± 5 days).
+Groundwater level contours at 20-foot intervals were developed using the inverse distance weighting interpolation method, with local averaging performed to generate smoother contour lines.
+Groundwater level measurements were classified as spring if they were recorded in the month of March ( $\pm$ 5 days) and classified as fall if they were recorded in the month of November, or October if November not available ( $\pm$ 5 days).
 Contour maps for each season and principal aquifer can be found in Appendix B.

 Many voluntary wells do not consistently report groundwater elevations each spring and fall.
-In some cases, measurements for monitoring network wells were discounted due to nearby pumping or another data quality flag.
-A multiple linear regression tool was applied to estimate the groundwater elevations for the missing seasons for wells with missing seasonal data located within the Merced Subbasin.
+In some cases, measurements for monitoring network wells were not used in contouring due to nearby pumping or another data quality flag.
+A multiple linear regression tool was applied to estimate groundwater elevations for wells with missing seasonal data located within the Merced Subbasin.
 The estimate is necessary to provide consistent results between time periods, despite variability in available data.
 The multiple linear regression was applied separately at each well for fall and spring measurements where there were several years of historical data for each respective season.
-The multiple linear regression methodology makes use of historical observed data at the well being analyzed, as well as other observations such as water storage changes from the NASA Gravity Recovery and Climate Experiment, soil moisture from the Global Land Data Assimilation System, or the Palmer Hydrologic Drought Index, based on the methodology developed by the BYU Hydroinformatics Laboratory (n.d.).
-Wells at which groundwater elevation was estimated for the purpose of developing contours are identified in the contour maps in Appendix B. All other data points use observed data.
+The multiple linear regression methodology makes use of historical observed data at the well being analyzed, and other observations such as water storage changes from the NASA Gravity Recovery and Climate Experiment, soil moisture from the Global Land Data Assimilation System, or the Palmer Hydrologic Drought Index, based on the methodology developed by the BYU Hydroinformatics Laboratory (n.d.).
+The methodology also uses inputs from up to five best correlated wells located within the same aquifer.
+Wells at which groundwater elevations were estimated for the purpose of developing contours are identified in the contour maps in Appendix B. All other data points use observed data.

-Figure 2-2 through Figure 2-4 show the total change in groundwater levels between fall 2021 and fall 2022 for each principal aquifer, based on comparing the interpolated groundwater level surfaces.
-The Above Corcoran Clay Principal Aquifer generally shows a slight net decrease in groundwater levels throughout most of the aquifer.
-In the Below Corcoran Clay and Outside Corcoran Clay Principal Aquifers, groundwater levels were found to decrease across most of the aquifer, with pockets of no change or small increase.
+Figure 2-3 through Figure 2-5 show the total change in groundwater levels between fall 2022 and fall 2023 for each principal aquifer, based on comparing the interpolated groundwater level surfaces.
+The Above Corcoran Clay Principal Aquifer generally shows a slight net increase in groundwater levels throughout most of the aquifer.
+In the Below Corcoran Clay and Outside Corcoran Clay Principal Aquifers, groundwater levels were found to increase across most of the aquifer, with pockets of decrease.